Cray-HPE/docs-csm/operations/network/management_network/aruba/port_mirroring.md

 # Port Mirroring

 Port mirroring, also known as Switched Port Analyzer (SPAN), enables traffic on one or more switch interfaces to be replicated on another interface for purposes such as monitoring.

-## Configuration Commands
+## Configuration commands

 Create and enable a mirror session: